regoclint/prac/Notes.md

 Palindrome substring - Manacher algo

 BST do inorder iteratively with stack
-Inorder in BST is ascending order and postorder is descending For nary tree serialize deserialize need children count For binary tree serialize deserialize need null values For preorder subtree need # at start
+Inorder in BST is ascending order and modify inorder for descending For nary tree serialize deserialize need children count For binary tree serialize deserialize need null values For preorder subtree need # at start